Alpen Wings ED HD 8×42 Compact Binoculars Review

 -

-Lightweight, compact binocular which makes it easier for carrying on long treks and hikes or for longer durations.
+Lightweight, compact binoculars make carrying on long treks and hikes or for longer durations easier.

 -

-Has a really durable and efficient construction which maximizes ease of use and comfort.
+It has a durable and efficient construction, which maximizes ease of use and comfort.

 -